Everyone is in desperate need of a summer holiday this year.

 However, it's definitely worth knowing what to expect before you go so you're not caught short if anything were to go wrong.

-Even if you have embarked on a trip like this in the past, you'll find that some things may have changed recently due to new Brexit and Covid restrictions being brought in.
+Even if you have embarked on a trip like this in the past, you'll find that some things may have changed recently due to Brexit restrictions being brought in.

 There is nothing like going on a European adventure though, and you shouldn't let anything stop you from moving ahead with one.
 Let's get into everything you should be aware of before setting off.